vele616/monorepo/packages/jobboard/website/content/jobs/director-of-enterprise-marketing-current-job-openings-at-netlify-SXHqO.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "Current Job Openings at Netlify is looking for a director of enterprise marketing that has experience in: experience in: #marketing, #management, #sales."
+summary: "Netlify is looking for a Director of Enterprise Marketing that has experience in: #marketing, #management, #sales."
 summaryBackup: "Current Job Openings at Netlify is looking for a director of enterprise marketing that has experience in: #marketing, #management, #sales."
-featured: 20
+featured: 8
 ---

 ## Company Overview